-On an apprenticeship, you'll receive training and certification from industry leading vendors, like Microsoft and (ISC)2.
+While on a cyber security apprenticeship you'll receive training and certification from industry leading vendors, like Microsoft and (ISC)2.
 Training is provided through government-approved training providers.

-These qualifications will also teach you the value of your own expertise and build communication skills - crucial if you consider moving from a technical to a managerial role.
+Certifications are great tools for career progression and don't just build technical skills.
+These qualifications also teach you the value of your own expertise and build communication skills - crucial if you consider moving from a technical to a managerial role.

 To even sit the exam, you'll need five years of cyber security work experience.
 Graduates that begin their career directly after university will be able to achieve this certification sooner.

-- to build security basics - Security+
+- CompTIA Security+ - to build security basics.

-- for risk management professionals - CRISC.
+- ISACA CRISC - for risk management professionals.

 The value of people skills

-People skills and the ability to communicate are key within cyber security.
-'Even if you're the smartest person in the room, you're at a disadvantage if you can't explain the importance of the flaw you've just uncovered,' says Richard.
+Developing people skills and the ability to communicate are key within cyber security.
+Even if you're the smartest person in the room, you're at a disadvantage if you can't explain the importance of the flaw you've just uncovered.